 Colombo, Sri Lanka (Approx $20/day)

 Colombo combines tropical beaches with bustling markets and historic temples.
 The Sri Lankan rupee gives travelers a big bang for their buck.
 You can enjoy curries, tuk-tuk rides, and beachfront views without splurging.
+For more structured exploration, you can book budget-friendly tours in Colombo—many include local markets, temples, or day trips along the coast.
 Train rides across the island start at under $1.
 This capital city is an excellent base among the inexpensive places to travel in South Asia.

 Tip: Take second-class trains for comfort at the lowest fare.